-Pumpkins are an excellent source of nutrition, and they can have major health benefits when combined with exercise and a proper diet.
+Pumpkins are an excellent source of nutrition, and they can offer major health benefits when combined with exercise and a proper diet.
 The three main vitamins in pumpkin, each with their own unique health benefits, are vitamins A, C, and E, which work together to promote healthy skin, strengthen the immune system, and protect the heart.
-Pumpkin is also a rather significant source of fiber.
-While fiber is important for the proper maintenance of the human digestive system, it is not categorized as a vitamin.
+Read on to learn more about the vitamins in pumpkin!

 Vitamins in Pumpkin